merlon/nlp-chinese-experiments/README.md

 To download the data and other operations, I strongly reccomend use of gsutil tool.
 If you will train embeddings in google cloud, you don't have to download the data, so just download one month or one year for experiments.
+It is really just a bunch of jsonl files with one article per line, sorted into directories by language, year and month.

 Person of contact for the data is Michal Nanasi.